Shortwave listening: Equipment

 Radios for shortwave reception generally have higher performance than those intended for the local mediumwave, longwave or FM broadcast band, since dependable reception of shortwave signals requires a radio with increased sensitivity, selectivity, dynamic range and frequency stability.
 Modern shortwave radio receivers are relatively inexpensive and easily accessible, and many hobbyists use portable "world band" receivers and built-in telescopic antennas.

 Serious hobbyists may use expensive (shortwave) communications receivers and outdoor antenna located away from electrical noise sources, such as a dipole made from wire and insulators.

+It is also possible to use web-based software-defined radio (SDR), an SDR receiver connected to the Internet, to listen to shortwave without buying any equipment.
+Lists of freely available web-based receivers are available, for example the University of Twente in the Netherlands hosts a receiver that can receive transmissions on the range 0 to 29.160 MHz, which also includes longwave and mediumwave.
+An example waterfall plot for SDR is below.